zelikos/zeliblue/README.md

 ![Zeliblue Desktop](/repo_content/desktop1.webp?raw=true)

-Zeliblue is based off of [BlueBuild](https://blue-build.org/).
+Zeliblue is a customized [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/) image, based on the [Universal Blue](http://universal-blue.org/) project, featuring the GNOME desktop as the flagship experience.

-Zeliblue features the GNOME desktop as the flagship experience.
-Notable changes include:
+Notable changes from vanilla GNOME and Fedora Silverblue include:

 - Workspace navigation shortcuts are adjusted, with the aim of being more intuitive for horizontal workspaces
 - GNOME Console replaces GNOME Terminal as the default terminal, and can be launched with Super+t